fm4dd/webcert/readme.md

 #### Security:

-It is highly adviseable to provide access control and SSL encryption to the WebCert interface for any use other then experimental.
+It is highly advisable to provide access control and SSL encryption to the WebCert interface for any use other than experimental.
 The webserver writeable certificate and export directory should be secured (i.e. by a Apache <Directory> directive).